Raphael Lemkin Lecture April 25, 2019

 7 p.m. | Thursday, April 25, 2019 | Anderson University Center – Scandinavian Cultural Center

 Free and Open to the Public

-Along with the lecture, each year, PLU offers students a chance to participate in a Lemkin Essay Contest.
+Each year, PLU offers students a chance to participate in a Lemkin Essay contest.
 Students are asked to write a 7-10 page essay on the topic “Genocide: What does it mean to you?”
 A panel of faculty members judge the essays.
 The first place essay winner will be awarded $750.
 Second place award is $250.
-All essay contributors are invited to attend the Lemkin Lecture where the awards are announced.More
+All essay contributors will be invited to attend the Lemkin Lecture where the awards are announced.More